-Johnson and QUORUM Federal Credit Union have partnered to offer a no co-signor loan to admitted students in our full-time two-year MBA and one-year MBA programs.
+Johnson and QUORUM Federal Credit Union have partnered to offer a no co-signer loan to admitted students in our full-time two-year MBA and one-year MBA programs.
 This loan program is available at a competitive rate, allowing international students to borrow up to the cost-of-tuition without a co-signer, as long as the international student either has no credit or at least good credit in the United States.

-Note: Johnson does not allow US student loans to be used on a declaration of finances form.
+Note: Johnson does not allow U.S. student loans to be used on a declaration of finances form.
 For information on I-20 VISA requirements, click here.

-PLEASE NOTE: In accordance with regulatory guidelines, students who are on the Office of Foreign Assets Control (OFAC) Specially Designated Nationals (SDN) List are NOT eligible for this private education line of credit.
+Please Note: In accordance with regulatory guidelines, students who are on the Office of Foreign Assets Control (OFAC) Specially Designated Nationals (SDN) List are NOT eligible for this private education line of credit.
 In addition, students that reside in countries with OFAC comprehensive sanctions are NOT eligible for this private education line of credit during the time they reside in those respective countries.
 Please see http://www.treasury.gov/resource-center/sanctions/Pages/default.aspx for further information.

 International students should investigate all sources of funding within their own countries, such as government scholarships and loans, private agencies, and bank loan programs.

-Alternative Private Educational loan Programs:
+Alternative Private Educational Loan Programs: